JensBender/loan-default-prediction/README-hf-space.md

 ---

 ## 🏦 Loan Default Prediction App
-A web application that predicts loan default based on customer application data, helping financial institutions make informed, data-driven lending decisions.
-Built with `Gradio`, `FastAPI`, `Docker` and a `scikit-learn` Random Forest model trained on over 250,000 loan applications.
+A web application that predicts loan default based on customer application data, helping financial institutions make data-driven lending decisions.
+Built with `Gradio`, `FastAPI`, and a `scikit-learn` Random Forest model trained on over 250,000 loan applications.

 ---

 ### How to Use
 1.  **Fill in Form**: Enter applicant details such as age, income, and experience.
-2.  **Click Predict**: The app will process your input and return the prediction ("Default" or "No Default") along with probabilities.
+2.  **Click Predict**: The app will process your input and return a "Default" or "No Default" prediction along with probabilities.
 3.  **Interpret Responsibly**: Use the prediction as decision support, not as the sole basis for loan approval.

----

 ### Use via API
 You can also send requests directly to the FastAPI backend for programmatic access.
-This is useful for integrating the model into other apps or workflows.
+This is useful for integrating the model into other applications or systems.

-Example API usage with the `requests` library:
+Example API usage with Python's `requests` library:
 ```python
 import requests